What is a small business grant?

 Local programs most owners never find

-Some of the most accessible funding for small businesses comes from sources that are genuinely hard to discover — Business Improvement Districts, regional chambers of commerce, CDFIs, local economic development offices, and municipal grant programs that exist specifically to support businesses in their footprint.
-These programs rarely show up in a Google search.
-They're not indexed anywhere central.
-You typically only find out about them if you already know to look.
+Some of the most accessible funding for small businesses comes from sources that are genuinely hard to discover: Business Improvement Districts, regional chambers of commerce, CDFIs, local economic development offices, and municipal grant programs built specifically for businesses in their own footprint.
+These programs rarely show up in a Google search, and they're not indexed anywhere central.
+Most owners only find out about them once they already know to look.

-This is exactly the gap FundBug is built to close.
-We actively track local and regional programs alongside national ones — so when a BID grant opens in your area, or a regional CDFI launches a new microloan program, it shows up in your digest.
-Local programs also tend to have far less competition than national ones.
-A $10,000 grant from a local economic development office might get 20 applicants.
-The same $10,000 from a national corporate program gets 20,000.
+That's the exact gap FundBug is built to close.
+We track local and regional programs alongside national ones, so when a BID grant opens in your area, or a regional CDFI launches a new microloan program, it shows up in your digest.
+Local programs also tend to draw far less competition than national ones: a $10,000 grant from a local economic development office might get 20 applicants, while the same $10,000 from a national corporate program gets 20,000.

 Industry associations